 Sterilise underclass to stop child abuse - Michael Laws

-He offered his observations after he was approached by The Dominion Post for comment on the death of two-year-old Wanganui boy Karl Perigo-Check, the son of a convicted murderer and gang member.
+Mr Laws said the children of beneficiaries, drug addicts and criminals had little chance in life.
+He offered his observations after he was approached for comment on the death of two-year-old Wanganui boy Karl Perigo-Check, the son of a convicted murderer and gang member.

 The Dominion Post